▶️ LISTEN TO THIS ARTICLE

 At the top, replicate real user sessions.
 This is where LLM-as-a-judge evaluation becomes essential, because you can't write deterministic assertions against free-form agent behavior.

-Strong LLM judges like GPT-4 achieve roughly 80% agreement with human preference scores, which matches the agreement rate human annotators have with themselves.
-That's good enough for gating, but you need to be aware of score sensitivity.
+In reported evaluations, strong LLM judges like GPT-4 achieve agreement rates on the same order as human preference scores, which is often good enough for gating.
+But you need to be aware of score sensitivity.
 Changing rubric order, ID formats, or reference answer quality causes fluctuations even in top-tier judge models.
 Build your evaluation rubrics carefully and don't change them casually.

 The Tools That Actually Help